 Are their cabinets with space above them?
 Is there space above your door for room shelves?
 Often unused space like this can make live in a cramped bedroom much easier.
 It’s also important to get the most out of closet space.
 Most closets come with open space above clothes racks.
 Finding creative ways to store away excess clutter in these above-ground locations can almost double the size of your bedroom.

-A Murphy bed is stored away in a cabinet or closet when not in use and pulled back out when it’s time for bed.
-If your bedroom is a multi-purpose room for you, this will allow you to get the most use and productivity out of your space during the say.
-Best of all, Murphy beds come in plenty of sizes and can even be fit with custom mattresses.
-So, whatever size mattress works best for you and your bedroom space can be achieved with a Murphy bed.
+A murphy bed is stored away in a cabinet or closet when not in use and pulled back out when it’s time for bed.
+If your bedroom is a multi-purpose room, this will allow you to get the most out of that small square footage.

 Lamps can be a great way to add soft light to a bedroom, but floor lamps can also take up valuable floor space in a small bedroom.

 Instead of investing in a bulky floor lamp, consider a hanging lamp or decorating your walls with string lights.
+Or keeping all your lighting on desks and nightstands.
 Both of these options are affordable and look even better in a bedroom than a traditional floor lamp.
 Best of all, hanging lights actually cover more surface area than floor lamps due to their high position in the room.

 When working with limited space, one of the most common mistake people make is over-decorating.
 Cramming your walls with art and posters and filling up every nook and cranny with plants and bedroom décor will only make your space seem smaller.

 Simply select a few key furniture pieces like a minimalist desk, bookshelf, or TV stand and reduce clutter whenever possible.
-This simple step will breathe new life into your bedroom.
+Often, decking out your closet with smart storage solutions can eliminate your need for a dresser.
+These simple steps will breathe new life into your bedroom.

 A large, comfortable bedspread is always a tempting option when shopping for bedding, but in a small bedroom large bed sets can clutter your space and give the bed an overly dominant presence in the room when you aren’t sleeping.